lmbkv/imi_733/README.md

 # ML :

-data_preparation_for_training.py - here the data is prepared for training on the various models that we have chosen
+data_preparation_for_training.py - here the data is prepared for training by labeling and combining datasets

-baseline_acc.py -
+baseline_acc.py - the script calculates baseline accuracy that is used as a reference for further optimization

-model_selection.py -
+model_selection.py - selecting a best performing model

-make_predictions.py -
+make_predictions.py - making predictions on newly obtained data with the optimized model

-discrimination_threshold_select.py -
+discrimination_threshold_select.py - visualizing the discrimination threshold for binary classification

-model_tuning_params.py -
+model_tuning_params.py - script for hyper-parameters tuning

 # Article generator - nlp